Skill Demand Index

 Which roles need Storytelling most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Storytelling include Product Marketing and Product Launches.
+Marketing positions drive 93% of demand.
+Design also frequently list Storytelling as a requirement.
+Skills commonly paired with Storytelling include Product Marketing and Data Analysis.

 Depth Level Distribution